 For Freedoms: DEREK FORDJOUR, Installation view of “Drum Roll Role Call” (billboard), Memphis, Tenn.
 Location: UNION VIADUCT SS 1000FT W/O POPLAR F/E-1. | Billboard in partnership with Movement Voter Fund, Courtesy For Freedoms

-ARTISTS ARE WEIGHING IN on the 2024 election, using their art to implore voters to turn out and have their voices heard in the U.S. Presidential campaign, as well as in state and local races.
+ARTISTS ARE WEIGHING IN on the 2024 election, using their art to implore voters to turn out and have their voices heard in the U.S. Presidential race, as well as in state and local campaigns.

 Where commuters ordinarily see advertisements for familiar brands and commercial products, artists have installed their art.
 Billboards and bus shelters dotting the landscape in swing states feature works by Derrick Adams, Shepard Fairey, Derek Fordjour, Jenny Holzer, Beverly McIver, Wangechi Mutu, Ebony G. Patterson, Christine Sun Kim, Carrie Mae Weems, and dozens more artists.
 The get-out-the-vote (GOTV) campaigns are organized by For Freedoms and People for the American Way (PFAW).